dribllerrad/chess_agent/README.md

 ```
 QUESTION: How many squares are on a chess board?
 ANSWER: 64
-QUESTION: Is the King a chess piece?
+QUESTION: Is the Bishop a chess piece?
 ANSWER: Yes
 QUESTION: Is the Pope a chess piece?
 ANSWER: No
 ```